 Downs Rachlin helps clients protect and grow their IP worldwide.
 More specific examples are provided in the other IP practices, but these accomplishments provide an indication of our work:

-- Developed a patent “fence” around unprotected core technology for a publicly trade company.
+- Developed a patent “fence” around unprotected core technology for a publicly traded company.

 - Negotiated a trademark and copyright license to the work of America’s leading architect.